arjunmann73/Intelligent-Targetting-QLearning/README.md

 Not so great, let's train it more!

-# Well trained agent?: 75,000 simulations to learn.
+# Well trained agent?: 75,000 simulations to learn from.
 <img src="https://github.com/arjunmann73/intelligent-targetting-qlearning/blob/master/assets/finally.gif" width="400" height="400" />

 # Analysing